Academic Division Funds

 A financial delegate cannot approve claims for travel or personal reimbursement (either through a petty cash voucher or payment request forms) for a staff member who has either the same level of, or a higher delegation.

-A Performance Indicator generally at a Faculty or Divisional level.
-It is a measurable target that gives information on the operations of the Faculty or Division, and forms a core component in operational performance management.
+A Performance Indicator generally at a Divisional level.
+It is a measurable target that gives information on the operations of the Division, and forms a core component in operational performance management.

-A plan that sets out how the agency (Faculty / Division) plans to deliver its services over the next year.
+A plan that sets out how the Division plans to deliver its services over the next year.
 It also includes service standards that allow the accountable officer to assess performance in delivering services.

 Operating funds are that part of the University's total equity which are held or utilised for the University's general purpose and which are not under the discretionary control of individual Organisational Units or researchers.
 Operating funds also are not subject to restricted use or conditions on use.

 An organisational unit is a discrete operating unit within the University to which operating responsibility can be associated.
-It includes schools, faculties, offices, divisions, colleges and other unincorporated University enterprises.
+It includes divisions, colleges, offices, directorates, Disciplines, Institutes, centres, units and other unincorporated University enterprises.